 “… People know full well that the results aren’t what they desire, but they still want to compete.
 They don’t know other ways to live if they’re not competing, and if you quit the competition, you’re left facing moral pressure.”

 Education is of course a huge aspect of this involuted culture, with many seeing a good education as key to reaching these goals.
 “The current middle-class anxiety is real,” says one student.
-“Even if children are no longer required to achieve intergenerational upward mobility like their own generation, they still need to prevent their offspring from falling and being afraid of being thrown out.
+“Even if children are no longer required to achieve intergenerational upward mobility [within] their own generation, they still need to prevent their offspring from falling and being afraid of being thrown out.
 Education has become a defensive strategy here.
-If you don’t participate, you are out."
+If you don’t participate, you are out.

 “I feel that the entire campus and the entire society are full of huge ladders.
 From the sky to the earth, everyone is on the ladder, climbing up desperately.”

 How does this intense competition play out at universities?